CODE OF RIGHTS AND RESPONSIBILITIES FOR

 - All men's and women's fraternities who are members of the National Association of Latino Fraternal Organizations will follow National Association of Latino Fraternal Organizations (NALFO) guidelines and policies and their individual national headquarter guidelines and policies.

 - All Greek Letter Organizations to be considered for college recognition beyond January 2000, other than Sigma Gamma Phi Sorority and Pi Delta Chi Sorority, must be affiliated with a national fraternal organization unless approved by the Vice President of Student Development.
-These three organizations are exempt because they have had a long-standing relationship with the College before national organizations were in existence and prior to revisions to this Code.
+These two organizations are exempt because they have had a long-standing relationship with the College before national organizations were in existence and prior to revisions to this Code.

 SERVICES PROVIDED BY THE COLLEGE FOR FULLY RECOGNIZED ORGANIZATIONS: